 - 1 tsp lemon zest from organic lemon (remember to wash the lemon before removing zest)

-- pinch Celtic salt
+- pinch Celtic sea salt to balance the flavors

 Method: